1. Companies must meet certain requirements set out by the Chinese government in order to hire foreign employees.

 For a foreigner to be eligible to legally work in a company in China, the following basic requirements must first be met by the prospective candidate as provided under Article 7(1)-(5) of the 1996 Administration Rules of Employment of Foreigners in China:

-5 Steps Procedure for Hiring Foreigners in China Before the 2017 Reform
+5 Steps Procedure for Hiring Expats in China Before the 2017 Reform

 The system for hiring foreigners in China is indeed quite complex and comprehensive, particularly when it comes to visa requirements and employment permits.

-What makes everything more complicated and more difficult to achieve is the fact that the procedures and policies undergo changes continuously.
+What makes everything more complicated to achieve is the fact that the procedures and policies change continuously.
 Modifications are made multiple times annually.
 In 2017, more reform programs have been enforced.

-Prior to these 2017 reforms, the system for acquiring employment permits for the hiring of foreigners in China is handled by the Ministry of Labor, later named Ministry of Human Resources and Social Security of the Government of the People’s Republic of China (HRSS), and their local bureaus.
+Before these 2017 reforms, the system for acquiring employment permits for the hiring of foreigners in China is handled by the Ministry of Labor, later named the Ministry of Human Resources and Social Security of the Government of the People’s Republic of China (HRSS), and their local bureaus.

 Before the employer can conduct the first step in the five-step procedure, the foreigner should first apply before the concerned trade authority and submit the following: